 In Duchenne dystrophy, daily prednisone or deflazacort can improve muscle strength and mass, improve pulmonary function, and help delay onset of cardiomyopathy, although adverse effects are common.

-An ACE inhibitor and/or a beta-blocker may help prevent or slow progression of cardiomyopathy.
+An angiotensin-converting enzyme inhibitor and/or a beta-blocker may help prevent or slow progression of cardiomyopathy.

 Ventilatory support (noninvasive and, later on, invasive) can help prolong life.